cgiff9/tmfuck/README.md

 q0: 0, 1, 2, ';', a >q0;
 q1: a,b,c > q2;
 ```
-Following the '>' character can be a comma-separated
+Following the `>` character can be a comma-separated
 list of state names:
 ```
 q0: 'a' >q0,q1;
 q1: 'a','b','c' > q1, q2;
 ```
-For nondeterministic automata, an empty string (epsilon) transition
+For nondeterministic automata, an empty string (Epsilon) transition
-can be supplied by typing '>' with no preceding characters:
+can be supplied by typing `>` with no preceding characters:
 ```
 q1: >q0,q2; a>q0;
 q2: